Backing up your configuration data for all your hosts from 10.6.6.x is the first step in upgrading from 10.6.6.x releases to 220.127.116.11.

 The following types of files are automatically backed up but must be restored manually after the upgrade process:

-PAM configuration files: For information about restoring the PAM configuration files, refer to "Task 8 - Reconfigure Pluggable Authentication Module (PAM) in 184.108.40.206", in the "General" section of the Post Upgrade Tasks.
+PAM configuration files: For information about restoring the PAM configuration files, see "Task 5 - Reconfigure Plugable Authentication Module (PAM) in 18.104.22.168", in the "Global" section of the Post Upgrade Tasks.

-/etc/pfring/mtu.conf and /etc/init.d/pf_ring: To restore these files you must manually retrieve them.
+/etc/pfring/mtu.conf and /etc/init.d/pf_ring: To restore these files, you must manually retrieve them.
 The /etc/pfring/mtu.conf files will be located in /var/netwitness/database/nw-backup/restore/etc/pfring/mtu.conf, and the /etc/init.d/pf_ring files will be located in /var/netwitness/database/nw-backup/restore/etc/init.d/pf_ring.
-Complete the following steps to restore the files.
+For information about how to restore these files, see "(Conditional) Task 2 - Restore Files for 10G Decoder" in the "Hardware Related Tasks" section of Post Upgrade Tasks.

 The following diagram shows the high-level task flow of the steps you perform to back up your hosts.

 You must set up an external host to use for backing up files.
-The host must be running CentOS 6 (including the "openssh-clients" package) with connectivity through SSH to the Security Analytics stack of hosts.
-CentOS 6 Minimal does not include the "openssh-clients" package.
+The host must be running Centos 6 with connectivity through SSH to the NetWitness Platform stack of hosts.

-Ensure that the host names for the systems to be backed up are resolvable on the backup host machine, either by DNS or listed in the /etc/hosts file.
+Make sure that the host names for systems to be backed up are resolvable on the backup host machine, either by DNS or listed in the /etc/hosts file.

-- get-all-systems.sh: Creates the all-systems file, which contains a list of all your Security Analytics Servers and host systems to be backed up.
+- get-all-systems.sh: Creates the all-systems file, which contains a list of all your NetWitness Servers and host systems to be backed up.

 - nw-backup.sh: Performs the backup of your hosts.

-Limit each backup session to five hosts to ensure that you do not run out of space for the backup files.
-You create all-systems files for your backup sessions by using the all-systems-master-copy file as a reference and then manually editing the all-systems file to contain specific hosts.
+Limit each backup session to five hosts to make sure that you do not run out of space for the backup files.
+You create all-systems files for your backup sessions by using the all-systems-master-copy file as a reference, and then manually edit the all-systems file to contain specific hosts.

 chmod u+x get-all-systems.sh

-- At the root level, run the get-all-systems.sh script:
+At the root level, run the following script:

 You will be prompted for the password for each host system once per host.